What is an immobiliser, do I have one, and how does it affect my insurance?

 An engine immobiliser is a device that only allows your car to start by using the correct key or fob.
 This means it won't start if the wrong key is used and your car is protected against hot-wiring by would-be thieves.

-A factory-fitted immobiliser is generally considered more desirable as it is assumed the device installed at manufacture is more robust and fit for purpose.
+A factory-fitted immobiliser is generally considered more desirable as it is assumed the device installed by the vehicle's manufacturer is more robust and fit for purpose.

 Thatcham is an independent institution that rates car security and helps car insurance companies factor this into their price calculations.
 A Thatcham approved device is therefore more likely to lower the cost of your insurance.